 Premium Nectar pillow review: design

 Our pillows came wrapped in plastic, and once we've removed them from their packaging, they took about 15 minutes to return to their original shape.
 (That's pretty much par for the course when it comes to any memory foam product.)

 The Premium Nectar pillow measures 60x40x12cm.
 It's encased in thick, quilted cover made with polyester that incorporates Tencel cooling fabric and features a mesh border.

 Tencel, which is extracted from eucalyptus trees, is naturally breathable and wicks moisture away, while the mesh border improves airflow and helps keep everything cool on hot nights.

 Inside the pillow are strips of shredded memory foam.
 While large blocks of memory foam are generally prone to overheating, shredding the foam contributes further to ventilation and coolness.

-Premium Nectar pillow review: comfort and alternatives
+Premium Nectar pillow review: comfort

 In use, I liked the soft feel of the quilted cover, and the memory foam filling provided good pressure relief and support.
 Overall, I found this pillow nice and comfortable.
 In general, I'd recommend it for side and back sleepers, although for front sleepers the loft is probably too high.